Self-Betrayal and Barriers to Empowerment

 We often judge those deeply focused on their goals as being “selfish,” or we might fear being selfish if we were to be so focused toward our own dreams and visions.

 This perception of selfishness comes from our fear of disappointment, and often results in self-betrayal.

-We might be disappointed by a friend that isn’t available as often as we’d like because their attention is on achieving their dreams.
-We might be afraid to move toward our own dreams out of fear of missing out and/or disappointing others in the process.
+You might be disappointed by a friend that isn’t available as often as you’d like because their attention is on achieving their dreams.
+You might be afraid to move toward your own dreams out of fear of missing out and/or disappointing others in the process…ultimately betraying yourself.

 While we may be free to choose, true freedom only comes when we can accept the disappointment that comes with that choosing.
-More importantly, true Soul freedom comes when we stop disappointing ourselves all the time just to please others and avoid disappointing them.
+More importantly, true Soul freedom comes when you stop disappointing and betraying yourself all the time just to please others and avoid disappointing them.

 This doesn’t mean that we don’t care about others.
 I’ll say more about that in a moment.
 It simply means that we actually prioritize, focus on, and appoint our vision toward our dreams and stop betraying them.